 We will need a copy of your current Medicaid card.
-Georgia Medicaid mandates notification by the patient within 48 hours for emergency situations - with no exceptions.
 Medicaid also has payment limitations on a number of services and items.
-Medicaid does not pay for the cost of a private room unless medically necessary.

 If You are Covered by Medicare

 We will need a copy of your Medicare card to verify eligibility and process your Medicare claim.